AnushaUKumar/Data_tranformations/README.md

 Where IQR is the interquartile range (Q3 - Q1).

 What it does:

--Uses the median and IQR instead of mean and standard deviation.
+- Uses the median and IQR instead of mean and standard deviation.
--Reduces the influence of outliers significantly.
+- Reduces the influence of outliers significantly.

 Use when:
--Your data contains outliers and you want a scaling method that is robust to them.
+- Your data contains outliers and you want a scaling method that is robust to them.

 # Screenshot

-Comparison of the orginal feature with Min Max Scaling
+**Comparison of the orginal feature with Min Max Scaling**

 ![Min-Max Scaling](minmax.png)

-Comparison of the orginal feature with Zscore Scaling
+**Comparison of the orginal feature with Zscore Scaling**

 ![Z=Score](zscore.png)

-Comparison of the orginal feature with Robust Scaling
+**Comparison of the orginal feature with Robust Scaling**

 ![Robust](robust.png)